symbol/symbol-docs/source/getting-started/first-application.rst

 We are representing the ticket with |codename| :doc:`mosaics <../concepts/mosaic>`.
 This feature can be used to represent any asset on the blockchain, such as objects, tickets, coupons, stock share representation, and even your cryptocurrency.

-Mosaics have configurable properties, which are defined at the moment of their creation For example, we opt to set **transferable property to false**.
+Mosaics have configurable properties, which are defined at the moment of their creation.
+For example, we opt to set **transferable property to false**.
-This means that the customer can only send back the ticket to the creator of the mosaic, avoiding the ticket reselling.
+This means that the customer can only send the ticket back to the mosaic's creator, avoiding the ticket reselling.

 1. Use the CLI with the ticket vendor account to create a new mosaic that will represent the ticket.
 This new mosaic can be configured as follows: